6 Great Multitrack DAWs for iPad and iPhone

-The app’s easy to use approach and knob feature in machine’s input contributes to its competency in the music club.
+The app’s easy-to-use approach and knob feature in the machine’s input contributes to its competency in the music club.

 The hum-while-you-tune feature is an interesting addition to the app.
-However, critics have got deviating views over the bit-reduction feature and the use of external cards to input.
+However, critics have got differing views over the bit-reduction feature and the use of external cards to input.

 ● Automated parameters